kruize/autotune/tests/test_plans/test_plan_rel_0.10.md

 ### RELEASE TESTS RESULTS SUMMARY

-All Release tests have been run against the Kruize release 0.10 image and all tests have - :
+All Release tests have been run against the Kruize release 0.10 image and all tests have passed

-- No regressions seen, runtime recommendations has issues with notification code & additional logging enabled in the kruize pod log related to runtime queries [Issue 1821](https://github.com/kruize/autotune/issues/1821)
+Scalability short test - We observed an increase in CPU and memory consumption in Kruize v0.10 compared to the v0.9 release.
+A review of the v0.10 pull requests shows that most changes are localized to the optimizer, with minimal core code modifications.
+This suggests the resource regression may be due to library upgrades included in this release

-Scalability short -
+Kruize demos - Uncovered an issue with the datasource on openshift with optimizer code, which is now fixed and all demos work as expected

 ### KRUIZE TEST RESULTS